output configuration representation

 transform that maps framebuffer to output

-Geometric properties of the output
+geometric properties of the output

 The geometry event describes geometric properties of the output.
 The event is sent when binding to the output object and whenever any of the properties change.